-However, the disadvantage of this arrangement of subcarriers is that it is very sensitive to frequency offset.
-As can be seen in Figure 14, the peak of a subcarrier has to occur precisely at the zero-crossings of other subcarriers.
-Any offset would introduce interference from one subcarrier to where the peak of another subcarrier is and to where the data symbol is recovered.

-- One cause of frequency offset between the transmitter and the receiver is relative motion between them.
+- Disadvantage of this arrangement of subcarriers is that it is very sensitive to frequency offset. - The peak of a subcarrier has to occur precisely at the zero-crossings of other subcarriers.
+Any offset would introduce interference from one subcarrier to where the peak of another subcarrier is and to where the data symbol is recovered. - One cause of frequency offset between the transmitter and the receiver is relative motion between them.
 Such a motion introduces a Doppler shift. - Another cause of frequency offset is the mismatch of the transmitter and the receiver circuits.
 Some frequency offset will always be present.